dougeby/IntuneDocs/intune-azure/configure-devices/device-restrictions-for-ios.md

 - 	**JavaScript** - Allow Java scripts to run in the browser.
 - 	**Fraud warnings** - Allow fraud warnings in the browser.
 - 	**Pop-ups** - Enable or disable the browser pop-up blocker.

+## Domains

+### Unmarked email domains

+In the **Email Domain URL** field, add one or more URLs to the list.
+When end users receive an email from a domain other than those you configured, the email will be marked as untrusted in the iOS Mail app.

+### Managed web domains

+In the **Web Domain URL** field, add one or more URLs to the list.
+When documents are downloaded from the domains you specify, they will be considered managed.
+This setting applies only to documents downloaded using the Safari browser.

+### Safari password auto fill domains

+In the **Domain URL** field, add one or more URLs to the list.
+Users can only save web passwords from URLs in this list.
+This setting applies only to the Safari browser, and to iOS 9.3 and later devices in supervised mode.
+If you don't specify any URLs, then passwords can be saved from all web sites.